Common name: Red Sea surgeonfish

 Native Range: Western Indian Ocean including the Red Sea to the Persian Gulf (Randall 1983).

 In Florida, a single individual was observed off Pompano Beach in 2002 (REEF 2008).
+One individual was captured in the Mediterranean Sea off the coast of Greece in 2017 (Giovos et al. 2018).

 Ecology: The preferred habitat of the Sohal surgeonfish is the outer edge of reef flats that are exposed to surge (Randall 1983).
 The species grazes on Sargassum and filamentous green algae (Vine 1974; Lieske and Myers 1994).
 It is known to be a very aggressive territorial species (Alwany et al. 2005).